QuincyMillerDev/ilograph-mcp-server/docs/TOOLS.md

 # Tools Reference

-The Ilograph MCP Server provides comprehensive tools for accessing Ilograph documentation, examples, and diagram validation.
+The Ilograph MCP Server provides comprehensive tools for accessing Ilograph documentation, examples, diagram validation, and icon searching.
 All tools are designed to be compatible with current MCP clients (Cursor, GitHub Copilot, etc.) that support the tools specification.

 ## Available Tools